Spyro: Multiplatform and handhelds (2001–05)

 The Cortex Conspiracy, known as Spyro Fusion in Europe and Australia, and Spyro Advance Wakuwaku Tomodachi Daisakusen! in Japan, introduces multiple game screening.
 It is a crossover game between Spyro the Dragon and Crash Bandicoot, and a companion game to Crash Bandicoot Purple: Ripto's Rampage.
 In the game, Spyro travels through Crash's universe in a side-scroller, rather than the traditional isometric, top-down view.

 A Hero's Tail is available for the PlayStation 2, Xbox and Nintendo GameCube, and was created by Eurocom.
 The game revolves around an evil plot by the villain Red, a former Dragon Elder, who begins to plant Dark Gems around the Dragon Realms, sucking the life out of these worlds.
 He also works alongside Gnasty Gnorc and Ineptune.
 Spyro then begins his journey to destroy all the Dark Gems, alongside Sparx, Hunter, Sgt.
 Byrd, and Blink.

+Ripto Quest was released for mobile phones on November 12, 2004.
+It is depicted from an isometric viewpoint.
+The plot has Spyro collecting four machine parts to stop Ripto.
+Levi Buchanan writing for IGN and GameSpy gave the game a positive review.

 Shadow Legacy acts as a sequel to Spyro: A Hero's Tail and was released only on the Nintendo DS.
 This is the first Spyro game that plays as a role-playing game as opposed to a platformer and the game allows Spyro to gain experience, level up and learn new spells and combat moves.
 Spyro must use his new skills to save his allies when they are trapped in the "Shadow Realm" which features returning levels from the Dragon Kingdom, Avalar, and the Forgotten Realms.